David Ferbrache, Leadership | 20 May 2022

 The metaverse is here.
-Organizations have the opportunity to leverage the metaverse to engage with customers and to experiment sooner, rather than later, to create a competitive advantage.
-Bold predictions already suggest that hundreds of millions of virtual reality devices could be in use globally within the next 5 years as eager consumers flock to the virtual worlds (PDF 4.60 MB).
+Organisations have the opportunity to leverage the metaverse to engage with customers and to experiment sooner, rather than later, to create a competitive advantage.
+Bold predictions already suggest that hundreds of millions of virtual reality devices could be in use globally within the next five years as eager consumers flock to the virtual worlds.

 Until now, access to online channels has typically required no more than usernames and passwords to make desired connections.
 In the metaverse, complex biometrics could fall into the wrong hands as eliciting key security information through immersive interactions becomes even more straightforward than social engineering in the real world.
 Identity theft is a genuine concern complicating the investigation of crimes in both real and virtual worlds.

 Given metaverse technology’s vast potential to interact with users, capture data, communicate and influence, there remains a notable lack of standards to adequately protect users.
 This is in part, a reflection of the general lack of industry-wide standards underpinning the development of metaverse architecture itself.

 A troubling lack of standards needs to be addressed

 A major challenge related to metaverse standards lies in the development path it has taken when compared to the internet.
 The internet was born in a relatively open environment, its standards evolving over time as it expanded from its origins in academia.
 The process provided transparency over standards being adopted — the multi-stakeholder governance model we see today, and a societal debate over many aspects of our interactions with it.

 The slow emergence of metaverse standards, however, has been proprietary, featuring a relatively closed environment and a lack of scrutiny regarding appropriate use, risks and rules.
 This development path raises the question of how the user community — as well as businesses and regulators — can develop much needed interconnection and data-management standards within an open, public and transparent environment.